jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

 ```

 In this statement, the intra-statement delay value is mentioned on the right side of the assignment
 operator.
-The right hand side expression is evaluated when encountered, but the result of the expression
+The right-hand side expression is evaluated when encountered, but the result of the expression
 is only assigned after the stated delay.

 ### Part7-1-1